 She met her handsome husband Reed Vreeland in 1929.
 Here they are pictured at a cocktail party with the always chic Slim Keith on the left.

 Diaghilev, the Beatles, and the Rolling Stones.
 Angelica Huston in the movie notes that before Vreeland, women's magazines were focused on "how to fit in with your husband and how to make a pie.
 But who cares about pies...when you have Russia!"

 The editor began her job at the Met when she was 70 ("What was I going to do?
 Retire?")
-As a boy visiting New York City from upstate I remember a couple of her Costume Exhibit shows, including the Hollywood one, which they were astounding displays of fantasty and beauty.
-Vreeland was a story teller, this movie says, and she was presenting her version of the way the world could be.
+As a boy visiting New York City from upstate I remember a couple of her Costume Exhibit shows, including the Hollywood one, which were astounding displays of fantasy and beauty.
+Vreeland was a storyteller, this movie says, and she was presenting her version of the way the world could be.
 "I believe in the dream," she says.
 "There is only one really good life and that is the life you know you want and you make it yourself."
 At the end she states, "I shall die very young.
 Whether I am 70 or 80 or 90, I shall die very young."

 What a great inspiration she is.
 See this movie if you can.
 Here is the trailer: